backstage/backstage/docs/tutorials/package-role-migration.md

 ---

-The Backstage CLI has introduced the concept of package roles, whose purpose is to enable more powerful tooling and leaner package configuration.
-More background and information about the change can be found in the [original RFC](https://github.com/backstage/backstage/issues/8729).
+The Backstage CLI has introduced the concept of package roles, whose purpose is to enable more powerful tooling, optimizations, and leaner package configuration.
+More background and information about the change can be found in the [original RFC](https://github.com/backstage/backstage/issues/8729) and the [FAQ](#faq) on this page.

 Package roles are implemented through a well-known `"backstage"."role"` field in the `package.json` of each package.
-There are a handful of roles defined so far, and it is not possible to use value outside the set of predefined roles.
-Some examples of these roles are `frontend-plugin`, `node-library`, and `backend-plugin-module`.
+There are a handful of roles defined so far, and it is not possible to use values outside the [set of predefined roles](../local-dev/cli-build-system#package-roles).

 With roles in place in all packages, the Backstage CLI is able to automatically determine how to handle each package.
 For example, the different build commands have been replaced by a single one that instead knows how to build each role.
-The test and lint configurations are also selected automatically based on the role, and a new category of `repo` commands have been introduced in the CLI, which are able to operate across all packages at once.
+The test and lint configurations are also selected automatically based on the role, and a new category of `repo` commands have been introduced in the CLI, which are able to operate across all packages simultaneously.

 Package roles have been used in the Backstage main repository for a while, and we now recommend that all Backstage projects are migrated to use package roles.

 ## Migration

-In order to make the migration as smooth as possible, `@backstage/cli` provides a number of migration utilities.
+In order to make the migration as smooth as possible `@backstage/cli` provides a number of migration utilities.
 Using these in combination with some manual review and optional steps should be all you need to migrate to package roles in most projects.